 Limestone is defined as a rock of sedimentary origin composed mainly of calcium carbonate or the double carbonate of calcium and magnesium, or a combination of both minerals.

-Re-crystallized limestone’s, compact microcrystalline limestone’s, and travertine’s that are (capable) of taking a polish are (promoted), marketed and sold as either limestone or marble, mainly in the United States.
+Re-crystallized limestones, compact microcrystalline limestones, and travertine that are capable of taking a polish are promoted, marketed and sold as either limestone or marble, mainly in the United States.

-Dimension limestone is divided into three (sub- classifications) that describe their densities in the approximate ranges as listed :
+Limestone is divided into three (sub-classifications) based on their densities as listed below:

 Limestone contains a number of distinguishable natural characteristics, including calcite spots or streaks, fossils or shell formations, pit holes, reedy formations, open texture streaks, honeycomb formations, iron spots, travertine-like formations and grain formation changes.
 One or a combination of these characteristics will affect the texture.